cyliustack/sofa/README.md

 # Introduction
 SOFA: SOFA (Swarm-Oriented Function Call Analysis)
-Authors: All the contributors of SOFA

 # Prerequisite
 1. Run `./tools/prepare.sh` to install all the necessary packages and python packages.
 2. [OPTIONAL] Run `./tools/empower-tcpdump.sh $(whoami)` to make network related events tracable in SOFA.
 After running this step, it is required to __re-login__ to __APPLY THE CHANGES__!!!